yudiz-dotnet/xamarin-forms-master-detail-page-mvvm-template/README.md

 # How to add new page in MasterPage?
 Add new page in masterpage in MainPage.xaml.cs file.

+Here, code is written in Mainpage.xml.cs file.

+      ...
       public MainPage()
       {
          InitializeComponent();